Hi, I’m Nancy.

 fun facts.

-I once jumped off a bridge connecting Zambia & Zimbabwe
+I once jumped off a bridge.
+Between Zambia & Zimbabwe.
+Would do it again.

 things i can’t live without.